DarkSystemGit/Atto-24/README.md

 ## Building

 Atto-24 is written in D, and as such, if you don't have one, install a D compiler from [www.dlang.org](https://www.dlang.org/install).
-Then, if it's not bundled with your D compiler, install DUB, and run `dub build`, to generate a executable.
-Then simply run `atto24 --src ./path/to/your/file/here`, and voila, it's built!
+Then, if it's not bundled with your D compiler, install DUB, and run one of the install scripts, based on your platform.